top of page

 In the last 25 years I have built a diversified cultural and professional experience across many borders and five continents – I still have to do my stint in Antarctica!

-In everyday life, I am a lecturer, independent writer and literary translator.
+In everyday life, I am a cultural analyst, independent writer and literary translator.

 On a day-to-day basis, I change hats frequently.